vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_shared_pref_writing_login_data.html.md

     SharedPreferences prefs = getSharedPreferences("codelearn_twitter", MODE_PRIVATE)

-`getSharedPreferences()` function takes two argument.
+`getSharedPreferences()` method takes two arguments.
 The first string denotes preference name.
 It should be different for different apps.
 The second string `MODE_PRIVATE` specifies that the preferences are private & other apps can not access these values.

 To write or read from Shared Preferences, you first need to get handle to the Shared Preference Editor.